sid18996/sid18996.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-<p>I am a PhD student at CSE department, IIT Hyderabad.</p>
+<p>I am a PhD student and PMRF Fellow at Computer Science and Engeneering Department, Indian Institute of Technology Hyderabad.</p>

 <p>
   My research interests are in the intersection of Compilers and Machine Learning.
-Currently I am working on Compiler Optimizations powered by ML/RL techniques.
+Currently I am working on Program Representation and Compiler Optimizations powered by ML/RL techniques.
 </p>

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.